48 hours in Byron Bay: The ultimate 2-day itinerary

 At the far corner of The Pass, stop for a moment to scale the wooden steps up to Fisherman's Lookout, where you can look back along the beach at the town.
 You might need to wade a little at high tide to get here, but it's worth it.

-Head further around the headland along the Cape Byron Walking Track past picturesque and tucked away Wategos and Little Wategos Beaches until you reach the main event: Cape Byron Lighthouse.
+Head further around the headland along the Walgun Cape Byron walking track past picturesque and tucked away Wategos and Little Wategos Beaches until you reach the main event: Cape Byron Lighthouse.
 This 1901-era heritage-listed landmark lies on the easternmost tip of continental Australia is still in service as a beacon for ships via its powerful LED and 60 pieces of prismatic glass.

 Keep an eye out for whales if you're visiting during the winter months – the Cape Byron Lighthouse is one of the best vantage points to spot them from.
 If the timing works out, stay for sunset here as well.
 The sun setting behind you makes for a spectacular visual as the sky lights up pink and gold over the ocean.

-Note – If you're staying at YHA Byron Bay or YHA Cape Byron, you can rent a bike to skip out on some of the arfternoon's walking and get around quicker.
+Note – If you're staying at YHA Byron Bay or YHA Cape Byron, you can rent a bike to skip out on some of the afternoon's walking and get around quicker.

 Evening – Byron by night

-The drive up to Cape Byron Lighthouse – Image: Destination NSW
+The Beach Hotel Byron Bay – Image: Destination NSW

 With the sun set, it's time to let your hair down and sample Byron's active nightlife.
-There are bars, restuarants and pubs for all budgets and vibes.
-The Beach Hotel is one of Byron's most famous pubs and offers a great atmosphere for both locals and blow-ins, while Casa Luna has a dancefloor and mediterranean-inspired share plates.
-If you're feeling fancy, the Balcony Bar & Oyster Co. has an oyster happy hour.
+There are bars, restaurants and pubs for all budgets and vibes.
+The Beach Hotel one of Byron's most famous pubs and offers a great atmosphere for both locals and blow-ins, while the dancefloor at Casa Luna is your best bet for a proper nightclub experience.
+If you're a seafood buff on a budget, the Balcony Bar & Oyster Co. has a happy hour with half-price oysters.

 If you're lucky enough for it to be Saturday night (Oct-April), stop by Byron Twilight Market at Railway Park on Johnson St for a unique evening atmosphere and a spot of sun-down shopping.